 Another efficient way of communicating with minors housed at the Sacramento County Juvenile Hall is through mail.
 They are given the necessities to send letters to anyone as much as they would like.
 Therefore, since these items are provided for them at the facility, they are not allowed to be sent in the mail.

 Additionally, all mail that is sent and delivered (both incoming and outgoing) is subject to a strict search and inspection for any contraband or other illegal items.
-Every single piece of mail is inspected to find out if any criminal activity is taking place as well as any attempt to escape that the minor might be involved in.
+Every single piece of mail is inspected for criminal activity or escape plans.
 However, mail sent to and/or from your child's legal counsel will be treated with privacy as an exception.